-Figure 1.
-Salient objects highlighted on observations in different domains and tasks.
-Blue regions represent high activations throughout the network.

 Mnih et al. [1] proposed a method to train vehicle controller policies that predict discrete control actions based on a single image of a forward-facing camera.
 Jaritz et al. [2] used WRC6, a realistic racing simulator to train a vision-based road following policy.
-They assessed the policy's generalization capability by testing on previously unseen tracks and on real diving videos, in an open-loop configuration, but their work didn’t extend to evaluation on real vehicles in closed-loop control.
+They assessed the policy's generalization capability by testing on previously unseen tracks and on real diving videos, in an open-loop configuration, but their work did not extend to evaluation on real vehicles in closed-loop control.
 Kendall et al. [3] demonstrated real-world driving by training a lane-following policy exclusively on a real vehicle, under the supervision of a safety driver.
 Shi et al. [4] presented research that involves training reinforcement learning agents in Duckietown similarly to ours, however, they mainly focused on presenting a method that explains the reasoning of the trained agents, rather than on the training methods.
 Similarly to our research, Balaji et al. [5] presented a method for training a road-following policy in a simulator using reinforcement learning and tested the trained agent in the real world, yet their primary contribution is the DeepRacer platform, rather than the in-depth analysis of the road following policy.
+Almási et al. [7] used reinforcement learning to solve lane following in the Duckietown environment similarly to us.
+Their work differs from ours in using an off-policy reinforcement learning algorithm (Deep Q-Networks [8]), while we use an on-policy algorithm (Proximal Policy Optimization [9]), which achieves significantly better sample efficiency and shorter training times.
+Another important difference is that they apply a hand-crafted color threshold-based segmentation to the input images, whereas our method takes the "raw" images as inputs, which allows for more robust real performance.

-In this contribution, we study vision-based end-to-end reinforcement learning on vehicle control problems and propose a solution that performs lane following in the real world, using continuous actions, without any real data provided by an expert (as in [3]).
+This paper is an extended version of our original contribution[10].
+It includes the results of the 5th AI Driving Olympics [11] and aims to improve on the description of our methods.
+In both works, we study vision-based end-to-end reinforcement learning on vehicle control problems and propose a solution that performs lane following in the real world, using continuous actions, without any real data provided by an expert (as in [3]).
 Also, we perform validation of the trained policies in both the real and simulated domains.

+Training and evaluation code for this paper is available on GitHub.

 Methods

 We trained a neural network-based controller that takes images from a forward-looking monocular camera and produces control signals to drive a vehicle in the right lane of a two-way road.
-The vehicle to be controlled is a small differential-wheeled mobile robot, a so-called Duckiebot, which is part of the Duckietown ecosystem [9], a simple and accessible platform for research and education on mobile robotics and autonomous vehicles.
-The primary objective is to travel as far as possible under a given time, without leaving the road (while lane departure is allowed, it is not preferred).
+The vehicle to be controlled is a small differential-wheeled mobile robot, a so-called Duckiebot, which is part of the Duckietown ecosystem [11], a simple and accessible platform for research and education on mobile robotics and autonomous vehicles.
+The primary objective is to travel as far as possible under a given time, without leaving the road.
+Lane departure is allowed, but it is not preferred.
+Despite the latest version of the Duckiebots being equipped with wheel encoders, our method is solely reliant on data from the robot's forward-facing monocular camera.

-Training and evaluation code for this paper is available on GitHub.

 Reinforcement learning algorithm